v8-rt/RRR/README.md

 - - - - - -

-*before clicking upload button, use following settings (in Tools):
+*before clicking upload button, make sure you got a microUSB-DATA-cable (there are a lot of "just-load" cables around) and check following settings (in Tools):

 Board: "WiFi LoRa 32(V2)"